peteash10/2017-body-of-work/words/2 - Practical Areas of Interest.md

 Enquiry into the production and consumption of images in the 21st century is a dauntingly huge challenge.
 My process over the next few months will be to narrow my areas of interest to a manageable number of subjects suitable for the production of new work.
 Here is the current list of tools, methods and practical approaches.

+##Computer Vision

+From basic shape tracking to object recognition.
+A nice example of the latter is Kyle McDonald's piece [NeuralTalk and Walk](https://vimeo.com/146492001).

 ##Neural Networks

 [Deep Dream](http://deepdreamgenerator.com), [Style Transfer](https://frankzliu.com/artistic-style-transfer/), etc.